Three tax benefits for families making elder care decisions

 Even if caregivers can’t exclude Medicaid waiver payments from taxes, they may still be able to get a tax break by claiming a credit for the expenses they actually paid for dependents who can’t care for themselves.

-2. Taxpayers often overlook the dependent care credit/deduction
+2. Taxpayers often overlook available tax credits

 Caregivers can claim up to 35 percent of the expenses they paid to care for dependents who can’t care for themselves, so the caregivers can work or look for work.
-With this credit/deduction, taxpayers can claim up to $3,000 (or $6,000 for two or more children/dependents).
+With this credit, taxpayers can claim up to $3,000 (or $6,000 for two or more children/dependents).

 3. Families may be able to deduct outside-care expenses, with limits

-Families who place their loved ones in a care facilities, such as nursing homes, assisted-living homes, and skilled nursing facilities, have different tax considerations.
+Families who place their loved ones in some care facilities, such as nursing homes, assisted-living homes, and skilled nursing facilities, have different tax considerations.
 While they typically can’t use tax-free funds to pay for care facilities, they may be able to deduct qualified medical expenses on their federal tax returns.

 Qualified medical expenses include the cost of maintenance or personal care services for chronically ill individuals who need assistance with their disabilities (including protection from threats to health and safety due to severe cognitive impairment).